singleportrait/sanity-next-js-starter/README.md

 ### Enabling previews

-You'll need to do two things at sanity.io/manage in order to show previews on the Next.js front-end:
+You'll need to do two things at https://sanity.io/manage in order to show previews on the Next.js front-end:
-- Generate the `SANITY_API_TOKEN` and add this to `.env.local`
+- Generate an API token with 'Read' permissions, and add it to `.env.local` as the `SANITY_API_TOKEN`
-- Add a CORS Origin host for whatever `localhost` is running the Next.js server, usually `http://localhost:3000`
+- Add a CORS Origin host with 'Allow Credentials' set, for whatever port `localhost` is running the Next.js server, usually `http://localhost:3000`
-  - You'll need to allow credentials for this host

 ### Vercel settings

 - When creating new Vercel projects for each sub-directory, you'll need to set the root directory for each app to `studio/` and `web/`, respectively.
 - As noted above, each of the 2 apps should have their respective environment variables added.
 - This could easily be Netlify or any other hosting service.
-The Sanity admin has a plugin installed, `sanity-plugin-vercel-deploy`, and a config file `studio/vercel.json`, that can be swapped for another host's tools.
+- The Sanity admin has a plugin installed, `sanity-plugin-vercel-deploy`, and a config file `studio/vercel.json`, that can be swapped for another host's tools.